Whenever I make a big change in my life, I tend to get frustrated.

 And now, for my next magic trick, I’m getting rid of my smartphone for a couple months while I focus on rewriting my novel.
 In fact, I’ll have no phone at all.
 No landline, no Skype, no cheap cellphone.

 I’m not a Luddite.
 I don’t think there’s anything inherently wrong with TV, Internet at home, cellphones, or technology in general (all these things can be wonderful tools in our lives).
 Rather, I want to get rid of unnecessary distractions so I can be more productive, focus on what’s most important, and better enjoy my life.
 More importantly, I want to see what effect this change will have on my psyche.
-Every change I’ve made has had a profound effect on the way I see my life—my perspective today is radically different than yesterday’s perspective.
+Every change I’ve made has had a profound effect on the way I see my life—my perspective today is radically different from yesterday’s perspective.

 My lack of a telephone also means my face-to-face interactions with my friends will become more meaningful.
 Dinner or coffee or a walk through Dayton will mean so much more because we won’t have the luxury of updating each other with every banal detail of our lives via text message or a five-minute phone call.
 Every interaction will be an opportunity for us to live in the moment, to be on the mountain.